 Easy DIY Hot Chocolate Charcuterie Board

-To close out the year, I had to write a post featuring my new favorite holiday tradition: charcuterie boards!
-Arranging this holiday hot chocolate charcuterie board was one of the few activities this particular holiday season that made me feel SUPER “Chistmasy!”
-Upon reflection, I realized creating the board felt like an “aged up” version of another holiday favorite: making gingerbread houses!
-Keep reading for inspiration on how to DIY your own hot chocolate charcuterie board!
+This year, I discovered a new favorite holiday tradition: holiday charcuterie boards!
+Arranging this hot chocolate charcuterie board was one of the few activities this particular Christmas season that made me feel super, well, “Chistmasy!”

 HCCB.png

 First off, you’ll need a charcuterie board!
 I got mine from Crate&Barrel, but a board from anywhere will do!
-Target has some cute, more affordable options, but you could even use a tray from, say, the dollar store or even make an arrangement on a dish you already have.
+Target has some cute, more affordable options.
+You could even use a tray from, say, the dollar store or on a dish you already have.

-For the cocoa mugs, I used the double walled insulated mugs I have been seeing everywhere lately!
+For the cocoa mugs, I used double walled insulated mugs.
 I ordered mine online, and I would say the mugs are worth it!
 Double walled mugs keep my warm drinks warmer longer and my cool drinks cooler longer.
-However, using a holiday mug would be cute as well!
+However, using a holiday mug would be cute too.

-The most time-consuming part of crafting a charcuterie board is purchasing your ingredients, being sure you find exactly what will make your board shine in its own unique way!
-I ended up visiting four different stores which made the shopping feel like a scavenger hunt (which, to me, is the fun part!)
+The most time-consuming part of crafting a charcuterie board is purchasing your ingredients.
+Be sure you find exactly what will make your board shine in its own unique way to save multiple trips to the grocery store.
+I ended up visiting four different stores which made the shopping feel like a scavenger hunt — which, to me, is the fun part!
 I picked up the following:

 • Marshmallows